 What’s more, as you can see from the graph, the blue bar growth shows SSDs shipped with less than 1 DWPD as per Micron since.
 The lesser Drive Writers Per Day, the better, measuring how many times you could overwrite the drive’s entire size each day of its life.

 This is Micron data again, and they are showing they are shipping more highly endurable server SSD every year and into the future as datacentre and cloud demand clearly grows.

 Firstly, what is latency?

-Well latency means delay.
+Well, latency means delay.
 Sending information from one point to another – A to B stuff.
 Essentially the time it takes the information to appear at point B after departing point A.

 Latency is up there as the most important aspect when it comes to SSD delivering enhanced performance.
 Server SSDs deliver lower latency compared to alternative drives through optimised read-intensive and mixed-use workload characteristics for things like media streaming, online transaction processing, block and object stores and database acceleration.
-Things like fast random read and write performance can deliver things like 99.9% latency which will ultimately boost a server set up in a cloud environment.
+Things like fast random read and write performance can deliver things like 99.9% latency which will ultimately boost a server set-up in a cloud environment.

-Datacentre SSDs capacity can take a HDD head-on compared to say that of a consumer or client drive.
+Datacentre SSDs capacity can take an HDD head-on compared to say that of a consumer or client drive.
 Why?
 They’re built with super-high capacity going up to sizes of 15.36TB in some cases and 32 NVMe spaces.
 What’s more, they come in incredibly flexible capacities to suit your needs with high-capacity normally starting around 1.9TB right up to the 15TB+ mentioned above, with simplified firmware management and more parallel sessions for single storage devices, making these high-capacity SSDs ideal for server, cloud and datacentre environments.